99TheDark/Lokal.js/README.md

 I'm proud of the pun.

-TODO: Make a quick website to show it off
+TODO: Make a quick website to show it off & object suppoert